 ✨ The image quality matters

 Yes, you know that your product features are incredible or that your dishes taste great, but your customers can’t see this on paper.
-If you don’t have any high-quality images of your products, we highly recommend booking a product shoot before composing your catalogue.
-This will help you to better sell the dream and experience that your customers will uncover once they try your product for the first time.
+If you don’t have any high-quality images of your products, we highly recommend booking a product shoot before creating your catalogue.
+This will help you to better sell the dream and experience that your customers will have once they try your product for the first time.

-Pro tip: Ensure all your images are high resolution/300dpi as this is a basic requirement for any professional printer.
+Pro design tip: Ensure all your images are high resolution/300dpi as this is a basic requirement for any professional printer.

 🎯 Keep the message simple